cloudflare/cloudflare-docs/content/stream/webrtc-beta.md

 As long as the creator is actively streaming, viewers should see their broadcast in their browser, with less than 1 second of latency.

 You can also use this URL with any client that supports the [WebRTC-HTTP egress protocol (WHEP)](https://www.ietf.org/id/draft-murillo-whep-00.html).
-As more WHEP clients are published, we are committed to supporting them and being fully compliant with the WHEP protocol as it evolves into a standard.
+See [supported WHEP clients](#supported-whip-and-whep-clients) for a list of clients we have tested and confirmed compatibility with Cloudflare Stream.

 ## Using WebRTC in native apps